 More than 50 percent of college students admit to having suicidal thoughts at some point in their lives.

 Typical reasons for college students to attempt suicide include relief from physical or emotional pain, after a relationship break-up, or due to academic struggles.
 Suicide is preventable.
 Get help for you or a friend.

-The Student Emergency Financial Assistance [SEFA] program is supported by the Great Lakes Higher Education Corporation & Affiliates – Dash Emergency Grant.
-This program provides critical support to at-risk students needing to overcome financial obstacles in order to persist at The University of Akron.
+The Student Emergency Financial Assistance [SEFA] program, previously supported by the Ascendium Education Group – Dash Emergency Grant, provides critical support to at-risk students needing to overcome financial obstacles in order to persist at The University of Akron.

 Financial aid, grants, and scholarships aim at helping low-income students overcome financial barriers to enroll in college.
 But once enrolled, unexpected financial emergencies can force these students into making tough choices – leaving college, at times, is seen as the only option.

-Students who meet the eligibility criteria can receive up to $1,000 over the course of the grant period for non-tuition related emergency need.
+Students who meet the eligibility criteria can receive up to $1,000 during their lifetime enrollment as a student for non-tuition related emergency need.
 University staff will work hand-in-hand with these students to make award determinations and contact third-party entities to arrange needed payments.

 Below are some answers to the most commonly asked questions regarding the SEFA program.

 In short, we define "financial emergency" as an unforeseen expense that, if not resolved quickly, could lead to the student's departure from college and loss of momentum toward completion.